mrb/mrb.github.com/_posts/2013-06-03-real-time-garbage-collection-is-real.markdown

 > "We show both analytically and experimentally that time-based scheduling is superior, particularly at the short intervals that are typically of interest in real-time systems.
 Work-based algorithms may achieve short individual pause times, but are unable to achieve consistent utilization." <a href="#bib2">[2]</a>

-I found this to be fascinating - it's true that work and slack based scheduling approaches can provide predictably short pause times, but they do not have the ability to make the decision to also to guarantee an acceptable amount of mutator utilization.
+I found this to be fascinating - it's true that work and slack based scheduling approaches can provide predictably short pause times, but they do not have the ability to make the decision to also guarantee an acceptable amount of mutator utilization.
 Jones brings up another very interesting paper, *A hard look at hard real-time garbage collection* where the author concurs:

 > "I see a growing consensus that time-based methods, in which the garbage collector is treated as a separate task in the real-time scheduling problem, allow more realistic timing analysis of the real-time code, by decreasing GC “taxes” on mutator operations." <a href="#bib4">[4]</a>